Stu Keate: Mediator: This Hour Has Seven Days dispute

 In the spring of 1966, a dispute arose between the CBC and the Toronto Producers' Association concerning the popular but controversial investigative news television program This Hour Has Seven Days.
 The program was known for ambushing prominent politicians and asking them hard-hitting questions.
 One of the most well-known of these was the unscheduled interview Larry Zolf conducted on the front doorstep of former federal Minister of Defence Pierre Sévigny concerning the Munsinger Affair.
 Concerned about the show's approach to the news, the CBC directors fired hosts Patrick Watson and Laurier LaPierre in April 1966, just before the end of the TV season, but without consulting with the program's executive producer Doug Leiterman.
 The resultant uproar resulted in a federal parliamentary committee being convened, and Prime Minister Lester B. Pearson invited Stu Keate to act as a neutral mediator to resolve the dispute.

 Following two weeks of mediation, Keate said it was clear that there had been "mistakes made on both sides" and recommended that the CBC board of directors do a better job of explaining to the public its decision to fire Watson and LaPierre.

 The CBC directors immediately reaffirmed the firing of Watson and LaPierre, while admitting that the way the two were fired had been a mistake.
 (Two months later, the dispute heated up again, Leiterman was fired, and This Hour Has Seven Days was cancelled.)

 Other industry involvement

 From 1963 to 1969, Keate served on the Canada Council.
 In 1964 and again in 1965, Keate served as president of The Canadian Press.
 He also served as president of the Canadian Daily Newspapers Association during this time.
-He was founding chair of the Canadian Coimmittee of the International Press Institute, and was a director of the Freedom of the Press Committee of the Inter-American Press Association.
+He was founding chair of the Canadian Committee of the International Press Institute, and was a director of the Freedom of the Press Committee of the Inter-American Press Association.

 In 1966, he turned down the offer of an appointment to the Canadian Senate made by the Liberal government of Lester B. Pearson, saying that if he accepted, it would compromise the Suns independence.